 - The slow transition to the summer monsoon pattern has been bringing rain to Yap Proper, Ulithi and Fais.
-However, until showers become more frequent and sustained, long-term impacts of the drought will continue to take its toll on water levels.
-Photos taken June 4th of the Gitam Reservoir on Yap Proper, showed water levels at the reservoir are near or below levels recorded during the 2016 drought. - Despite recent showers across Yap State and the northern RMI, water shortages may still occur in the coming weeks until showers become more frequent and sustained across the region.
+Though drought conditions are improving, until showers become more frequent and sustained, long-term impacts of the drought will continue to take its toll on water levels. - Showers across Yap State and the northern RMI continue to improve drought conditions, but water storage levels are still recovering from low levels earlier this year.